j-d-b/SPACECAT/README.md

 SPACECAT is a precision platform game written in Haskell, which involves navigating our hero, the spacecat, to the exit portal.

 ## Setup
-Setup and run with the `cabal` tool.
+Setup and build with the `cabal` tool.
 ```
 cabal sandbox init
 cabal install